We often use starting points during the school year to encourage our students to set goals for themselves.

 2. Use “Smart” Goals

 As students are crafting their top-level goals, have them use the “smart” goal acronym (specific, measurable, achievable, relevant, time-bound).
-This will help students create realistic goals.
+This will help students create realistic goals with an end date.

 3. Create a pyramid

 Use a goal “pyramid” or graphic organizer to help students see how their top-level goal relies on smaller low-level and mid-level goals.
 Like a pyramid, the top-level relies on the lower levels for support.

 Ask your students to think about what steps they need to take to get there.
 Rather than having them fill in the pyramid right away, have them brainstorm the low-level and mid-level goals.
 Duckworth suggests using the question, “Why?” to help focus the goals.